nf-core/airrflow/docs/usage/sc_AIRRseq/single_cell_tutorial.md

 ## Downstream analysis

-Downstream analysis can be performed from the AIRR repertoires.
-Provide one example and links to the Immcantation single-cell tutorial.
+Airrflow is a standardized pipeline that is not highly flexible for customized downstream analysis.
+For such cases, you can use the Airrflow results as input for customized analyses using the Immcantation packages with appropriate parameters.
+You can find the tutorial for Immcantation's single-cell V(D)J analysis [here](https://immcantation.readthedocs.io/en/stable/getting_started/10x_tutorial.html).